icaoberg/academic-kickstart/content/post/singularity-travis-config/index.md

 ![Logo](./logo.png)

 "Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub." [[Wikipedia](https://en.wikipedia.org/wiki/Travis_CI)].
-Singularity Hub has a template you can reuse, to see the repo click [here](https://github.com/singularityhub/travis-ci).
+It was comforting to find Singularity Hub has a template I could reuse.
+To see their repo click [here](https://github.com/singularityhub/travis-ci).

-However, I had to update the scripts.
-My Travis config for [gotop](https://github.com/icaoberg/singularity-gotop) now looks like this
+Hence, I needed to update my Travis config file as well.
+It wasn't easy.
+Installing the newer version of Singularity was a little more convoluted than the older versions (though not that much).
+Now, the Travis config for [gotop](https://github.com/icaoberg/singularity-gotop) looks like this

 ```
 os: linux